Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 Once sufficient energy has been collected, an energy-harvesting power management circuit efficiently transfers the stored energy into the primary parallel capacitor bank while minimizing conversion losses.

-The capacitor bank subsequently delivers the stored electrical energy to the propulsion motor in short-duration high-current bursts, enabling periodic oscillation of the robotic tail while maintaining a completely battery-independent propulsion system.
+The capacitor bank subsequently delivers the stored electrical energy to the propulsion motor in short-duration high-current bursts, enabling periodic oscillation of the robotic tail while while supporting a battery-minimized propulsion system and demonstrating the feasibility of piezoelectric-assisted underwater propulsion.

 # 10. Motor Energy Requirement and Capacitor Sizing